 Following an open competition for High Court judges launched in November 2017, the JAC received 52 applications and made 10 recommendations for appointment in April 2018.
 The exercise was open to practitioners with or without previous judicial experience.

-Five appointments have been announced today and further appointments will be announced in coming months.
+Seven appointments have been announced so far and further appointments will be announced in coming months.
 Further information about the appointments is on the Judiciary website.

 Johannah Cutts QC